This past October, Marist celebrated Homecoming and Reunion weekend by welcoming more than 1,500 visitors to campus!

 A 3-0 win at Manhattan on Oct.
 27 was followed by a sweep at Quinnipiac on Oct.
 30. Marist then returned home for its last five matches of the regular season.
 Convincing wins over Siena, Niagara, Canisius and Saint Peter’s locked up a MAAC Tournament berth for the Red Foxes with one match left in the season.

 On Nov.
 17, Marist hosted Rider on Senior Day.
 A win for the Red Foxes would give them a share of the MAAC regular-season championship.
-Marist dropped the first two sets, but fueled in part due to boisterous student support from the McCann Arena crowd, the Red Foxes won the match by winning the last three sets, including a decisive 15-4 result in the fifth set.
+Marist dropped the first two sets, but fueled in part by boisterous student support from the McCann Arena crowd, the Red Foxes won the match by winning the last three sets, including a decisive 15-4 result in the fifth set.

 Six days later in the MAAC Tournament semifinals, Marist took the first two sets against Iona, including a thrilling 31-29 triumph in the second set.
 The Gaels rebounded to win the next two sets, but the Red Foxes pulled out the match with a 15-9 win in the fifth set.
 Although the Red Foxes fell to Fairfield in the championship match the next day, Marist ended its season with 21 victories.